Without network protocols, the modern internet would cease to exist.

 Another form of HTTP is HTTPS, which stands for HTTP over Secure Sockets Layer or HTTP Secure.
 HTTPS can encrypt a user's HTTP requests and webpages.
 This provides more security to users and can prevent common cybersecurity threats, such as man-in-the-middle attacks.

-Internet Protocol.
 IP functions similarly to a postal service.
-When users send and receive data from their device, the data gets spliced into packets, which are like letters with two IP addresses: one for the sender and one for the recipient.
+When users send and receive data from their device, the data gets spliced into packets.
+Packets are like letters with two IP addresses: one for the sender and one for the recipient.

 IP is commonly paired with TCP to form TCP/IP, the overall internet protocol suite.
 Together, IP sends packets to their destinations, and TCP arranges the packets in the correct order, as IP sometimes sends packets out of order to ensure the packets travel the fastest ways.